Simon Marquis, 3rd Earl of Woolton: Early life and education

 The only son of Roger Marquis, 2nd Earl of Woolton, and his second wife (Cecily) Josephine Gordon-Cumming (1925–2012), later Countess Lloyd-George of Dwyfor, elder daughter of Sir Alexander Penrose Gordon-Cumming, 5th Baronet.
 He succeeded to the earldom and subsidiary titles at the age of 10 upon the death of his father in 1969.

 After attending Eton, he went up to read Economics and Modern History at the University of St Andrews, graduating MA in 1981.

 Career

-Lord Woolton was a director of New Boathouse Capital and Chief Financial Officer of Quayle Munro,.
-Since 2018, he works for Houlihan Lokey UK as Corporate Chief Operating Officer.
 Lord Woolton began his career at S.G.
 Warburg & Co.
 Ltd. in 1982.
+He was a director of New Boathouse Capital and Chief Financial Officer of Quayle Munro.
+Since 2018, he works for Houlihan Lokey UK as Corporate Chief Operating Officer.

-Woolton was introduced to the House of Lords in 1979 (21 being the minimum age at which a peer can take his or her seat) where he sat until the House of Lords Act 1999, which removed hereditary peers' automatic right of a legislative seat.
+Woolton was introduced to the House of Lords in 1979 (21 being the minimum age at which a peer can take their seat) where he sat until the House of Lords Act 1999, which removed hereditary peers' automatic right to a seat in Parliament.

-A Freeman of the City of London, Lord Woolton serves as Master of the Worshipful Company of Skinners (for 2024/25).
+A Freeman of the City of London, Lord Woolton served as Master of the Worshipful Company of Skinners for 2024/25.